LuisPerazaRo/modulardissociation/README.md

 ```Matlab
 load('NKImatrices_Peraza.mat')
 ```
 After loading the mat file to the Matlab workspace you will see several variables.
 These comprise basic demographics for age and sex, and the connectivity matrices.
-These connectivity matrices were estimated using Pearson correlations and the functional atlases from an independent older adult group from [Peraza et al. 2017](https://onlinelibrary.wiley.com/doi/abs/10.1002/hbm.23499).
+These connectivity matrices were estimated using Pearson correlations and the functional atlases from an independent older adult group in [Peraza et al. 2017](https://onlinelibrary.wiley.com/doi/abs/10.1002/hbm.23499).
 These atlases are available on the [Figshare](https://figshare.com/s/7057a9ac73458c3ebbcc) repository.

 Now, download the MNI coordinate system used in my study from the Figshare database and load the ROI coordinates (in MNI).
 For the example in this tutorial, we will use the 100 ROI atlas and matrices, but the same principles apply to the other atlases.
 ```Matlab